Iran's Nuclear Capabilities Fast Facts

 April 2, 2015 - Negotiators from Iran, the United States, China, Germany, France, Britain and Russia reach a framework for an agreement on Iran's nuclear capabilities, which includes reducing its stockpile of low-enriched uranium by 98%.
 The deadline for the complete agreement is July 1.

-April 9, 2015 - Iranian President Rouhani announces that Iran will only sign a final nuclear agreement if economic sanctions are lifted on the first day of implementation.
+April 9, 2015 - Rouhani announces that Iran will only sign a final nuclear agreement if economic sanctions are lifted on the first day of implementation.

 July 14, 2015 - A deal is reached on Iran's nuclear program.
 The Joint Comprehensive Plan of Action (JCPOA) reduces the number of Iranian centrifuges by two-thirds.
 It places bans on enrichment at key facilities, and limits uranium research and development to the Natanz facility.